 Designing your product content doesn’t have to be complicated.
 We might typically have an hour’s worth of content for the first paid offer and maybe two hours of content for the second paid offer.

 21. Write Your Facebook Ad Copy

 A good way to become efficient in marketing is to focus on methods that work.
 These methods almost always include Facebook.
 I spend my own time creating copy for my Facebook ads.
 These ads are short, so make sure you pick just the right words for your message.

 22. Start Testing and Running Ads

 Facebook ads can be complex and cost some money.
 To enjoy a better rate of return and maximize this strategy, I suggest hiring somebody to run your ads.

 Why?
 This is one of the effective methods of earning a recurring revenue.
 Once you have a consistent flow of income, pursuing a lifestyle-friendly business is so much easier.

 These 23 steps combined are the foundations of my Product to Millions program, just one of the many Ted McGrath coach reviews I can share with you.
-While I still recommend you sign up to learn the advanced techniques, this guide shall be enough to get you started with enrolling your clients, especially online.
+While I still recommend you sign up to learn the advanced techniques, this guide should be enough to get you started with enrolling your clients, especially online.

 How did you find the 23 steps from my Ted McGrath reviews?
 I definitely appreciate honest feedback so comment below!

 Editor’s Note: This article was originally published on February 27, 2018, it has been updated for accuracy and relevancy.